Sh18RW/discord-cornivella-bot/README.md

-It's my simple Discord bot for moderation server.
+It's my simple Discord bot.
+Has some useful or just funny commands as cos, sin and etc. Nothing really necessary.